 Connected devices and services are always more present in our lives.
 We are often in environments characterized by the presence of various types of devices, smart appliances, objects that can exchange data between them, actualizing the Internet of Things (IoT) concept.
 One way to exploit the new possibilities that the IoT offers is using automations to make a dwelling more personalized around its inhabitants' needs.
-Generally speaking, an automation in the IoT context can be defined in the form of a trigger-action rule, which activates a device's functionality or a service when a specific situation is detected, e.g. in the environment or another service.
+Generally speaking, an automation in the IoT context can be defined in the form of a trigger-action rule, which activates a device's functionality or a service when a specific situation is detected, e.g., in the environment or another service.
 Nowadays the most widespread application to define such rules is IFTTT.
 Automation rules can use different formats that offer different levels of expressivity.
 For example, IFTTT allowed for rules comprised of a single trigger and a single action, and recently a commercial version with more possibilities has been made available.
-Other approaches (e.g. [2]) have adapted the Event-Condition-Action (ECA) syntax from Active Databases.
-It is also possible to use less limiting languages such as [7], where more rule structures are possible, allowing for example to specify that an event has not happened in a time interval, or [5], where the ECA syntax has been extended with temporal and spatial constraints.
+Other approaches (e.g., [1]) have adapted the Event-Condition-Action (ECA) syntax from Active Databases.
+It is also possible to use less limiting languages such as [2], where more rule structures are possible, allowing for example to specify that an event has not happened in a time interval, or [3], where the ECA rules are obtained through questions concerning temporal or spatial aspects.